nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

             how to add a flashcard if flashcard deck is empty.

-    1. Test case (editing one field of flashcard): `edit INDEX q/Is this edited?` where `INDEX` is the index of the particular flashcard in the deck to be edited.<br>
+    1. Test case (editing one field of flashcard): `edit INDEX q/Is this edited?` where `INDEX` is the index of the particular flashcard in the deck to be edited. <br>
         Expected: The `QUESTION` of flashcard at index `INDEX` will be modified to become `Is this edited?`.
 The remaining fields of this flashcard will remain the same.
 Result display will output the status of the edited flashcard.

-    1. Test case (editing multiple fields of flashcard): `edit INDEX q/Is this edited? a/Yes` where `INDEX` is the index of the particular flashcard in the deck to be edited.<br>
+    1. Test case (editing multiple fields of flashcard): `edit INDEX q/Is this edited? a/Yes` where `INDEX` is the index of the particular flashcard in the deck to be edited. <br>
         Expected: The `QUESTION` and `ANSWER` of flashcard at index `INDEX` will be modified to become `Is this edited?` and `Yes` respectively.The remaining fields of this flashcard will remain the same.
 Result display will output the status of the edited flashcard.

-    1. Test case (missing flashcard field input): `edit INDEX` where `INDEX` is the index of the particular flashcard in the deck to be edited.<br>
+    1. Test case (missing flashcard field input): `edit INDEX` where `INDEX` is the index of the particular flashcard in the deck to be edited. <br>
         Expected: Flashcard list panel will not update and input text will turn red to signal an error.
         Result display will output the message: `At least one field to edit must be provided.`

+    1. Test case (missing flashcard field input and index): `edit` <br>
+        Expected: Flashcard list panel will not update and input text will turn red to signal an error.
+        Invalid command error message shown in the result display.

      :bulb: **Note:** Editing of flashcard can also be tested on other fields such as `CATEGORY`, `NOTE`, `RATING`, `DIAGRAM` and `TAG`.

 ### Clearing all flashcards